To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Common Feelings After a Stroke

 A stroke may affect a person’s life in many ways.
 This is very emotional for all involved.
 The type and extent of feelings are related to the stroke, your coping style, and how you coped in the past.
-Common feelings are frustration, anxiety, anger.
+Common feelings are frustration, anxiety, and anger.
 Some feel sad or do not care about things as much as before.

 Many of these feelings are a natural part of adjusting to life after a stroke.
 Talking about the effects of the stroke and your feelings can help you and your family work through and process feelings.
 This is an important step in the process of this life change.